robwoodgate/crown-anchor/README.md

 If you wish to take payments, you need to install and configure the [Bitcoin Lightning Publisher for WordPress plugin](https://github.com/getAlby/lightning-publisher-wordpress/) for payment integation.

 ### Caching Considerations
 The `[crown_anchor_game]` shortcode page uses dynamic nonces for AJAX requests.
 To prevent caching issues, the plugin sets `DONOTCACHEPAGE` and no-cache headers.
 Ensure your caching plugin (e.g., WP Rocket, W3 Total Cache) respects `DONOTCACHEPAGE`, or exclude the shortcode page URL (e.g., `/game-page/`) from caching.
+If you use Litespeed Cache, it should just work ok.

 ### Server-Side Caching
 If your server uses caching (e.g., Nginx, Varnish), exclude the shortcode page URL (e.g., `/game-page/`) from caching to ensure the nonce remains fresh.